exasol/dynamodb-virtual-schema/doc/gettingStartedWithSchemaMappingLanguage.md

   }
 }
 ```

-this table will be mapped to an Exasol Table with the following structure:
+We want this table to be mapped to an Exasol table with the following structure:

 ```
 CREATE TABLE BOOKS (